stijn-dejongh/lovecraft_public_domain/raw_converts/qi.md

 and looked down upon the myriad lights of Oonai.
 Peasants had told them they were near, and Iranon knew that this was not his native city of Aira.
-The lights of Oonai were not like those of Aira; for they were harsh and glaring, while the lights of Aira shine as softly and magically as shone the moonlight on the floor by the window where Iranon&rsquo;s mother once rocked him to sleep with song.
+The lights of Oonai were not like those of Aira; for they were harsh and glaring, while the lights of Aira shine as softly and magically as shone the moonlight on the floor by the window where Iranon's mother once rocked him to sleep with song.
 But Oonai was a city of lutes and dancing, so Iranon and Romnod went down the steep slope that they might find men to whom songs and dreams would bring pleasure.
 And when they were come into the town they found rose-wreathed revellers bound from house to house